Seid-Emin/Notifications-component/README.md

 Simple Notification Component.

-Conneted to firebase server ( can be changed in ../src/containers/Notifications/Notification.js )
+Conneted to firebase server ( can be changed in ../src/containers/Notifications/Notification.js ).
+Initial polling time is set to 20s.

 Supports 3 main types :  text, bonus, promotion.